jose-lico/Godot-RenderDoc-Launcher/README.md

 ---

-Hope this small tool can make your life easier when optimzing and iterating :)
+Hope this small tool can make your life easier when optimizing and iterating :)